 Customer support

-Per G2 reviews and aggregate score data, Sprout Social consistently ranks higher than Hootsuite on support responsiveness and quality at the same paid tier.
-Hootsuite's support has been a recurring complaint area in reviews, particularly at the Standard tier.
+On G2, Sprout consistently ranks higher than Hootsuite for support, at the same paid tier.
+Hootsuite's support comes up as a recurring complaint, especially at the Standard tier.

 This is a soft signal, not a contractual one.
 Both vendors offer SLA-backed support at Enterprise tiers.